leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

-1. Core Fitness purchases bathroom supplies from Easy Clean, Inc. for $100 to be used this month and pays cash immediately.
+1. Core Fitness purchases studio cleaning supplies from Easy Clean, Inc. for $100 to be used this month and pays cash immediately.

 ```
 [cosmatt-widget]
  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-679","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

 2\.
-Core Fitness purchases cleaning supplies from Easy Clean  to be used this month for $200 on account and receives an invoice from Easy Clean.
+Core Fitness purchases floor cleaning supplies from Easy Clean to be used this month for $200 on account and receives an invoice from Easy Clean.

 ```
 [cosmatt-widget]